clojuredocs/guides/articles/ecosystem/java_jdbc/using_sql.md

 sequence of vectors.
 In the former case, multiple inserts will be performed and a map of the generated keys will be returned for each insert (as a sequence).
 In the latter case, a single, batched insert will be performed and a sequence of row insert counts will be returned (generally a sequence of ones).
+The latter approach is likely to be substantially faster if you are inserting a large number of rows.

 If you use `insert-multi!` and specify each row as a map of columns and their values, then you can specify a mixture of complete and partial rows, and you will get